 - Neck pain

-If you were in a wreck, your doctor may recommend that you undergo various scans including CAT scans, X-rays or an MRI.
+If you were in a car, truck, or motorcycle wreck, or one of the many unfortunate pedestrian accidents in Birmingham, your injuries could require further medical attention.
+Your doctor may recommend that you undergo various scans including CAT scans, X-rays, or an MRI.
 These are highly specialized scans that can identify the nature and severity of your injury.

 For a free legal consultation, call 800-537-8185